Lee (Korean surname): Gyeongju clan

 The founder of the Gyeongju clan was Yi Al-pyeong (李謁平), one of the village headmen who chose Park Hyeokgeose as the first King of Silla.
 According to the Samguk Sagi, the Yi name was officially bestowed on the family by King Yuri around 9 CE.

 The Gyeongju Yi clan, according to the 2000 South Korean census, numbered over 1.4 million individuals.

+The clan also had alternative older names such as the Wolseong Lee clan (月城李氏) and the Gyerim Lee clan (鷄林李氏).

 Jinwi clan

 The Jinwi Lee clan is based on the old names of Jinwi-gun, the current Gyeonggi Province, Pyeongtaek-si, and Jinwi-myeon.
 The Jinwi Lee clan involved in political education for the royal family and served as an adviser to the king and teacher to the crown prince for generations of Goryeo Dynasty.
 The Jinwi clan is a family that turned out six queens during the Joseon Dynasty.
 Lee Bang, who served as an adviser to the king and a teacher to the crown prince in the early Goryeo Dynasty, is the founder.
 Lee Bang's ancestors are the descendant of Lee Geomyeong, an ancestor of Gyeongju Lee Clan.